 A Thousand Howls in Silver Air is a character-driven, hybrid novella written in vignettes and poems.
 The main characters follow the echoes of literature, music, art, nature and dreams on journeys of self-discovery, and the plot explores relatable themes of female friendship, home, love, identity and sexuality.

 Here’s a sample chapter from A Thousand Howls in Silver Air.
-Please read, listen and enjoy.
+Please read and enjoy.

 Love lingered at green lights.